vermagautam85/export-ms-teams-chats/README.md

 ### 3. Authenticate

-The script will ask you to authenticate an app named PnP Management Shell.
+The script will ask you to authenticate an app named Export Teams Chats.
 Follow the instructions given.
 Sign in with your work/school email.
 If copying the device code, be careful as Ctrl + C is the same shortcut that halts the terminal; only press Ctrl + C once to copy.

 If you run into issues with authentication, specifically with permissions requiring admin consent, there is not much I can do.